Luka Šamanić

-Luka Šamanić (born 9 January 2000) is a Croatian professional basketball player who last played for Zenit Saint Petersburg of the VTB United League.
+Luka Šamanić (born 9 January 2000) is a Croatian professional basketball player for UNICS Kazan of the VTB United League.
 A power forward, he was drafted 19th overall by the San Antonio Spurs in the 2019 NBA draft.

 A native of Zagreb, Šamanić started his youth career with the eponymous basketball club.
 In 2016, at age 16, he moved to Barcelona, Spain, where he joined the FC Barcelona's reserve team in the Spanish second-tier league. Šamanić has represented Croatia multiple times in FIBA events, leading his team to a gold medal at the FIBA Europe Under-18 Championship Division B in 2017, while earning most valuable player honors.

 Early life

 Šamanić was born in Zagreb, Croatia.
 His father, Marko Šamanić, played basketball professionally for 19 years, including in the EuroLeague, with Slovenian club Krka.
 Due to his father's career, Šamanić lived in a number of countries in his early life.
 When he was nine months old, he moved to Belgium, and he later stayed in Slovenia and Germany.

 Šamanić grew up playing a variety of sports, including football, handball, tennis, and was also involved in breakdancing.
 He did not start playing basketball, the last sport he attempted, until he was 11 years old.
 He credits his football experience for improving his coordination as a basketball player.